Harvard GSD Wheelwright Prize 2023 for Early-Career Architects

 • Request to speak at Harvard GSD.

-• Possibility of the study published in a Harvard GSD journal.
+• The possibility of the study being published in a Harvard GSD journal.

-• Early-career architects based anywhere in the globe are eligible to apply for the Wheelwright Prize.
+• Early-career architects based anywhere globally are eligible to apply for the Wheelwright Prize.

 • The Arthur Wheelwright Traveling Fellowship may not have been awarded to applicants previously.